PER DIEM LOOK-UP

 The International Falls LPOE is too small for the number of visitors it serves.
 The project will improve security challenges by:

 The new Grand Portage LPOE will reduce congestion and enhance and expedite the flow of traffic through the facility.
 The site layout and landscaping design are sensitive to the adjacent state park to the north and culturally significant areas.
-Year-round tourism will also benefit as travel between the U.S. and Canada becomes more accessible and faster.
+Year-round tourism will also benefit the community as travel between the U.S. and Canada becomes more accessible and faster.

 The newly designed port at International Falls will: